Monday, March 31, 2014

 Sandra: A message to my sisters out there be them dark or brown or whatever colour God has given them; you are beautiful, embrace your skin colour.
 Do not wish you were any other tone except the one you are because God has created you in the best image, and if that tone didn’t suit you h wouldn’t have given it to you.
 To the dark skinned girls, you are truly blessed and black is a beautiful and gorgeous colour, love it and make it shine.
 Being brown I don’t see myself any better than any of you because it is not external beauty that counts, its internal beauty.
 Beauty comes in different forms.
 Last but not least, I love who I am and I totally accept it, and whoever mistakes me for a foreigner, well, there’s not much I can do about it.

-Last word for everyone out there “I hope that instead of judging someone by the colour of his skin, judge that person by the content of his character”.
+out there “I hope that instead of judging someone by the colour of his skin,

 God Bless South Sudan.